harshitxarc/react-ecommerce/README.md

 - 💸 **Coupon Code System**
   - Apply discounts to enhance user engagement

-- 🎨 **Modern UI with Tailwind CSS**
-  - Clean and premium layout with smooth interactions

 - 🧾 **Cart & Checkout Process**
   - Simple and intuitive flow from cart to order summary